The Midnight Library by Matt Haig

 Without pain and suffering, there is no life.
 They are intrinsic—more so than pleasure.

 My friend was not unwise nor weak.
-He did not need to "focus on the positives" or "see the light."
+He did not need to "look on the bright side" and "focus on the positives."
 He had simply come to terms with the undying horrors of reality and made a choice that was best for him.

 I am not romanticizing suicide.
-Death is essentially a tragedy, at least from a sentient point of view, but it is also the great equalizer that reaps all mortal worlds.
+Death is essentially a tragedy (at least from our too self-aware point of view), but it is also the great equalizer that reaps all mortal worlds.
 It doesn't care whether you wait for it or summon it.
 In Death's eyes, there is no difference.

 I loved my friend more than words can describe.
 Our relationship was truly special, rich in differences that fit in all the right spaces like pieces to a complex, beautiful puzzle.
 He was quite possibly the most sensitive and compassionate being I'd ever met.
 I dare say he was more human than me.